timacdonald/json-api/UPGRADE.md

 ### `toRelationships` should always return a resource

-Even if the relationships is `null` or an empty array, a resource should still be returned from a relationship closure.
+Even if the relationships is `null` or an empty collection, a resource should still be returned from a relationship closure.
 Previously, you may have done the following:

 ```php
 protected function toRelationships(Request $request): array